riquems/enhancedtak/README.md

 * Doesn't use a wrapper for .icd file, allowing DXWnd to patch it correctly.
   [What is DXWnd and how to use it?](http://kingdoms.catsboard.com/t1522-how-to-use-dxwnd)
-* Command line params allowed
+* Command line params allowed.
   [More info on command line params](http://kingdoms.catsboard.com/t1257-tak-target-command-line-parameters)
 * No-CD patch.

 * PathFinding improved (raised from 12,000 to 100,000 path cycles).
   [PathFinding Study (Not available yet)]()

 * Game doesn't pause anymore when minimizing during SinglePlayer games.